 Jackie holds a BA in English Communications and a BA in Studio Art/Painting both from Salve Regina University.

-Kesel Wilson joined NBP in May 2016 as Editor and Programs Manager.
-Kesel brings a wealth of experience in the publishing industry, having served as Managing Editor, Product Development Manager, Developmental Editor, and Senior Production Editor at firms as diverse as Scholastic, Jones and Bartlett Publishers, C&T Publishing, the Pearson Technology Group, and others.
-At NBP, she co-manages the Great Expectations and ReadBooks! children's braille literacy programs; compiles the thought-provoking Syndicated Columnists Weekly magazine; edits the popular Our Special magazine; acquires and commissions new technology books; and co-manages overall book selection and strategic pub planning.
+Kesel Wilson joined NBP in May 2016 and brings a wealth of experience in the publishing industry, having served as Managing Editor, Product Development Manager, Developmental Editor, Senior Production Editor, and Rights & Permissions Coordinator at firms as diverse as Scholastic, Jones and Bartlett Publishers, C&T Publishing, the Pearson Technology Group, and others.
+At NBP, she compiles the thought-provoking Syndicated Columnists Weekly magazine; edits the popular Our Special magazine; acquires and commissions new books across all content categories, including math, science, and technology; and co-manages overall book selection and strategic pub planning.
 Kesel is a graduate of the University of Maine.